jokroese/modular-dancing/README.md

 #### To practice

-If a dancer would like to practice their choreography by themself, they can run both the master and receiver file.
+If a dancer would like to practice their choreography by themself, they can run both the sender and receiver file.

 ## What's in this repository

-### Master file
+### Sender file

 Runs Game of Life simulation.
 Sends out OSC messages